youneskebli/blog-django-react/README.md

 # Blog Application

 Welcome to the **Blog Application**!
-This project demonstrates the capabilities of a blog platform built with Django for the backend and optionally React for the frontend.
+This project demonstrates the capabilities of a blog platform built with Django for the backend and  React for the frontend.

 ---